French opposition tells 'arrogant' Macron: compromise to win support | Politics

 French opposition tells 'arrogant' Macron: compromise to win support

 The election result may herald an era of political instability not seen for decades in France.
-"I told the president that it was out of the question to enter into a coalition deal, that would be a betrayal of our voters," Christian Jacob, leader of the conservative Les Republicains, said after meeting Macron, whom he had earlier described as "arrogant."
-Les Republicains provide the most obvious place for Macron to find support.
+Senior ministers said the government would continue its work and seek support in parliament whenever it needs a majority.

-French opposition leaders told beleaguered President Emmanuel Macron on Tuesday that they would not make life easy for him as he sought a way to avoid political paralysis after this weekend's election setback in parliament.
-Macron should fire his prime minister, some opponents said, after he earlier refused to accept her resignation, review his reform plans and drop his top-down approach to power.
+French opposition leaders told President Emmanuel Macron on Tuesday they would not make life easy for him as he sought a way to avoid political paralysis after this weekend's election setback in parliament.
+Some opponents said Macron should fire his prime minister, review his reform plans and drop his top-down approach to power.

-While he enjoyed full control over parliament over the past five years, Macron now needs to find support from opponents, after disaffected voters angry over inflation and his perceived indifference delivered a hung parliament on Sunday.
-It will not be easy.
+While he enjoyed full control over parliament over the past five years, Macron now needs to find support from opponents, after voters angry over inflation and his perceived indifference delivered a hung parliament on Sunday.
 The election result may herald an era of political instability not seen for decades in France.

+Senior ministers said the government would continue its work and seek support in parliament whenever it needs a majority.
+Edouard Philippe, Macron's former prime minister and an influential figure, urged parties to form a coalition to secure a governing majority.
+This would be a first in modern French politics.

+"For the first time in France, we need to form a coalition, a grand coalition of people who spontaneously don't wish to work together and who put forward different political programmes," Philippe told BFM TV.
+He said he could "imagine" reaching a deal with the conservative Les Republicains, Philippe's former political family from which he defected after Macron was first elected in 2017.

-However, the conservatives, whose past presidents include Nicolas Sarkozy and Jacques Chirac, have so far ruled out a formal German-style coalition pact.
+However, they have so far ruled out a formal coalition pact.
 Even so, Jacob said his party would be "responsible," seemingly opening the door to potentially messy bill-by-bill negotiations.
-But even then, he stressed, it was up to Macron to make the effort to take their proposals on board.

 "WASTING OUR TIME" Jean-Luc Melenchon, a hard-left veteran who united the left in an alliance that won the second-biggest number of MPs, told reporters that Prime Minister Elisabeth Borne had to go.

-"We're just wasting our time," he said bluntly, in a sign of how combative his camp plans to be.
+"We're just wasting our time," he said.
 The Elysee said Borne had tendered her resignation but that Macron had refused so that the government could keep working.

-Nonetheless, the wording of the Elysee statement hinted it could be only a temporary reprieve, at a time where much is in the air.
-Macron has not spoken publicly since the election.
-Francois Bayrou, a close, center-right ally, said after meeting Macron that the president was "thinking things through" and that it would take time.

-No quick solution appears to be at hand and from Thursday Macron will be distracted by a week of international meetings abroad, including EU, G7 and NATO summits.
+No quick solution appears to be at hand and from Thursday Macron - who has not spoken publicly since the election - will be distracted by a week of international meetings abroad, including EU, G7 and NATO summits.
 COMPROMISE

-Marine Le Pen, whose far-right National Rally now has 89 MPs, from eight in the previous legislature, stressed that Macron must hear what her party has to say and "cannot continue the policy he has led (so far)."
+Marine Le Pen, whose far-right National Rally now has 89 MPs, from eight in the previous legislature, said Macron must hear what her party has to say and "cannot continue the policy he has led (so far)".
 Olivier Faure, leader of the Parti Socialiste, which joined the left-wing Nupes bloc ahead of the election, said his party could back some policy proposals - but only if Macron took on board their ideas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)